 Newfound Gap to Davenport Gap - Smokey Mountains, Tennessee

-One of the things I like best is researching a new destination, especially when you come across it looking for something else.
+One thing I like best is researching a new destination, especially when you come across it looking for something else.
 I first came across this route while searching for an east coast ultramarathon race.
 I found a site that mentioned a race between Fontana Dam and Davenport Gap along the Appalachian Trail.
 The distance was around 76 miles (122k) and with 10,000+ feet (3000m) of elevation gain.
-As I tried to research more about the race I came across several Fastest Known Time (FKT) posts for the route and also some blogs from people who solo traversed it.
+As I tried to research more about the race, I came across several Fastest Known Time (FKT) posts for the route and also some blogs from people who solo traversed it.
 I’m not sure if the race ever really existed (I cannot find that site now) or if it was just an idea someone had, but this trail had gotten my interest.
 Key things that stood out for me was the amount of elevation change and how remote it was.
 Not a single road crosses the trail other than at Newfound Gap.

-This run for me remained just a idea on my bucket list until I met some through hikers while I was running the Presidential Traverse.
+This run for me remained just an idea on my bucket list until I met some through hikers while I was running the Presidential Traverse.
 In asking them about their favorite part of the AT several independently said this stretch was one of their favorite segments.
-In addition they mentioned that the stretch from Newfound Gap to Davenport Gap was the better half of this trail segment.
+In addition, they mentioned that the stretch from Newfound Gap to Davenport Gap was the better half of this trail segment.
 That sealed it for me, I had to do it.